 He later said he solved nearly all the problems of instant photography during that walk – except for a few details that needed to be worked out between 1943 and 1973.

 Polaroid launched the instant camera during the 1948 Christmas season.
-The company made 60 cameras with a price tag of $89.75.
-Fifty-six were put on the shelves at Jordan Marsh in downtown Boston.
+The company made 60 cameras with a price tag of $89.75 and put 56 on the shelves at Jordan Marsh in downtown Boston.
 They sold out in one day.

 From then on, Polaroid expanded rapidly on the strength of its instant camera sales.
 The company went public in 1957 and was on of the hottest stocks on Wall Street during the 1960s.
-New factories were built and international subsidiaries formed.
+It built new factories and formed international subsidiaries.
 By 1970, it had $500 million in annual sales.
-At its height in the 1970s, Polaroid employed nearly 15,000 people in Massachusetts, many at its huge Waltham campus along Route 128.
+At its height in the 1970s, Polaroid employed nearly 15,000 people in Massachusetts .
+Many worked at its huge Waltham campus along Route 128.